 If you try this craft, let me know!
 Go ahead and leave a comment, rate it, and tag a photo with #WelcometoNanas wherever you post.

-Handmade Soap Making With Kids
+DIY Soap Making for Kids

 Equipment